babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 }
 ```

+## Proposals to Discuss

+Potential recommendation: package authors should also publish a version compiled down to latest syntax (no experimental proposals) under a new key we can standardize on (I don't believe `module` should be that key) but continue to publish ES5 under `main`.
+Consumers can use `preset-env` and opt-in into running on `node_modules`.

+Maybe we should decide on another key in `package.json`, maybe `"es"`?
+Reminds me of the poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).

 ## Let's Do This!

 Hopefully this is an encouraging call to action for looking into moving forward to make compiling dependencies more first class.
 It's not just about the specific ES2015/ES5 distinction.

-Babel v7 should be out soon, this post goes into some of the ways it should help with this effort but we'll need everyone's help to change the ecosystem (more education, published packages that do this, and better tooling and sustainability).
+Babel v7 should be out soon.
+This post goes into some of the ways it should help with this effort but we'll need everyone's help to change the ecosystem: more education, published packages that do this, and better tooling and sustainability.

-Maybe we should decide on another key in `package.json`, maybe `"es"`?
-Reminds me of the poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).

-Potential recommendation: package authors should also publish a version compiled down to latest syntax (no experimental proposals) under a new key we can standardize on (I don't believe `module` should be that key) but continue to publish ES5 under `main`.
-Consumers can use `preset-env` and opt-in into running on `node_modules`.

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>